dime35/Keypogger/README.txt

 2. THIS PROJECT WILL ONLY RUN ON LINUX.
 If you wish to install it, please use an Ubuntu or other similar lynix Virtual Machine, as  it will not work otherwise.

+3. BE CAUTIOUS WHEN USING THIS PROGRAM.
+DO NOT USE THIS ON ANY IP OTHER THAN YOUR OWN.
+You must be aware that a large number of requests will be made by this program to the network of choice, and less stable networks have a rather high chance of failing.

+ONCE THE FOLLOWING IS INSTALLED, RUN uimain.py TO ACCESS THE PROGRAM.

 INSTALLATION: